usgs/wdfn-blog/content/NextGen_Go_Live.md

 ## Pages Continue to Improve

-### You spoke, We Listened! #WeHeardYou
+### Keep the feedback coming! #WeHearYou

 During this beta phase of the next generation pages, '[we asked you, the user, how these pages could better serve you](https://waterdata.usgs.gov/blog/improvingmonitoringpages/)'.
-Pages will continue to be improved iteratively to create discoverable, accessible, and usable Water Data for the Nation.
+Pages will continue to be improved iteratively to create discoverable, accessible, and usable Water Data for the Nation, and your feedback is always welcome.

 ### How We Work